 The quickest and easiest way to apply for a blue badge is to complete the online form.

-- Download the form from the documents section
+- downloading the relevant application form from the Documents section; or

-- Request an applications pack using the contact us form.
+- requesting an application pack by using the Contact us form on this page.

 You don’t have to own a vehicle or be able to drive to have a blue badge as it can be used in any vehicle in which you travel as a passenger.